craig-mcd/pingm/README.md

 # PingM
-Basic utilty to pin multiple hosts in parallel
+Basic utility to ping multiple hosts in parallel.